 In these politically charged times, we might feel conflicted about our own self-care, when we see the very basic needs of those in our community going unmet.

-After years of coaching hundreds of women, I have found that many of us resist our own necessary restoration activities because we’re afraid of the emotions that might well up from within if we do.
+Many of us resist our own necessary restoration activities because we’re afraid of the emotions that might well up from within if we do.

 If claiming the time and space for your own self-care fills you with discomfort, you are far from alone!